skellis46/finger-pointing-moon/case-for-support.md

 >How are these all researcher-development activities?

 I have been an artist for 30 years, and an artist in the academy for 20 years.
 In this time, I have pursued and developed individual research practices that have led to small-scale and intimate outcomes.
-It would seem that my attention -- and perhaps ambition -- has been mostly inward or personal. -- **note Hetty's response.
-Change to it being more that I've resisted expansive wider public dissemination?**
+It would seem that I have tended to resist expansive or wider public dissemination strategies.
+This development plan is designed to address this personal resistance by creating and deploying a series of broadly accessible opportunities for distribution and public engagement .

 In order for practice-research to be more widely acknowledged beyond its own disciplinary fields, it is "necessary to consider and adhere to the demands of the larger academic community".[@biggs_eight_2008 p.15] The research component of _Finger Pointing Moon_ seeks to develop a new line of epistemic inquiry in practice-research by employing an experimental shift towards empiricism by which to test the limitations of findings and claims in practice-research.
 The project's development plan builds on the research component of this proposal, and uses this new line of inquiry as a means to radically change my previous focus on personal creative practice by developing a series of outward-facing activities that will test and improve my communication and advocacy skills beyond and within the academy.